First, you used the term “willy-nilly”, which I think is awesome. :D

 I’m also with SpammishRice; I’ve bought a couple of items that normally would cost a lot through eBay or recently Gilt, for cheap.

-The few designer things that I have are either presents for my birthday and christmas or heavily discounted stuff from TK Maxx.posted about 4 years ago
+The few designer things that I have are either presents for my birthday and christmas or heavily discounted stuff from TK Maxx.posted over 7 years ago

 I am in high school with no job, as well.
 My parents are my income, but I only really spend for a real reason (formals, holidays, parties) when it comes to clothes.
 My parents have to entertain a lot, so I kind of have to dress up a lot.
 So they’ve bought me a few expensive peices that will last me a very long long time, but I usually would just but more cheaper things.
 I mean, I personally would rather have many cheaper clothes than just several high end pieces.

 I think for my parents, it’s a case-by-case basis.
 Because they pay for everything for me, since they don’t want me working whilst I’m in school.
-But when I get a summer job, this will probably all drastically change. :/posted about 4 years ago
+But when I get a summer job, this will probably all drastically change. :/posted over 7 years ago

 well i usually buy clothes which i can combinate with many many many things. of course sometimes i buy something which is quiet difficult to combinate and these pieces often are the most expensive one